 - Explore the relevant section of the Colors & Fonts settings for the symbol under the caret:

 The node Language Defaults is actually language-agnostic.
 It contains the settings that are common to the majority of the supported languages (keywords, dots, commas, parenthesis etc.)

-Select the node Language Defaults, and in the list of textual components, select the component Keyword.
+Select the node Language Defaults, and in the list of textual components, select Keyword.
 The background of the keywords is white; let's make it slightly.

 So far, the changes to the language defaults are made; now let's look how they can be inherited.

-In the list of language components select Keyword, and see that the keywords now have the background of selected color:
+In the list of language components, select Keyword.
+As you can see, keywords now have the background of the above selected color:

-It's important to note that the checkbox Inherite values from is selected!
+It's important to note that the checkbox Inherit values from is selected!

-Next, clear the checkbox Inherite values from, and define the desired font type using the Bold and Italic checkboxes.
+Next, clear Inherit values from, and define the desired font type using the Bold and Italic checkboxes.
 In this case, these textual components will change for the selected language only!

 What happens if there is a function with a long list of uniformly highlighted parameters?
 One can easily make CLion distinguish each parameter from the others using the semantic highlighting.